 Have you been to Legoland California?
 How old were your kids when you went?

 Let me know your thoughts in the comments below.

-If you are still wishing to take your family, pin this image for future reference:
+If you wish to take your family to Legoland California, pin this image for future reference: